 Pocket-sized, Russian-themed cocktail bar Kabinet has undergone a metamorphosis.
-Now a a swanky French bistro channeling 1970s Paris, chef Jean-Michel Leblond (aka John Mike) says “things have gone very well,” since reopening a few weeks ago.
+Now a swanky French bistro channelling 1970s Paris, chef Jean-Michel Leblond (aka John Mike) says “things have gone very well” since reopening a few weeks ago.

-Having absorbed an adjacent locale that previously contained a fur shop, Kabinet is now three times the size it once was — and more of restaurant, than a bar.
+Having absorbed an adjacent locale that previously contained a fur shop, Kabinet is now three times the size it once was — and more of a restaurant than a bar.

 Leblond, the winner of Season 1 of wilderness survival cooking show Chefs des Bois and the creator of shuttered experimental Verdun restaurant Tripes & Caviar, says the owners of Kabinet and neighbouring nightclub Datcha (Patrick Gregoire and Adam Wilcox) approached him six months with the hope of bolstering their two-pronged Laurier Avenue offering with some food.
 “They wanted people to be able to come as of 4 p.m. and leave around 3 a.m. being fully satisfied.
-They have eaten, they have drunk, they have danced [at Datcha], and they’re very happy,” Leblond, who four years ago hosted his recurring wood-fired barbecue pop-up Espadon at the address, says.
+They have eaten, they have drunk, they have danced [at Datcha], and they’re very happy,” Leblond, who hosted his recurring wood-fired barbecue pop-up Espadon at the address four years ago, says.

-Then, there’s Kabinet’s caviar service, which gives diners the option between trout and salmon roe on the lower end ($41 and $49, respectively) and Polish sturgeon caviar on the top rung ($183).
-Either way, it’s being served on a two-tier porcelain tower with two-week-aged crème fraîche, chives, shallots, chopped eggs, and blinis.
+Then, Kabinet’s caviar service gives diners the option between trout and salmon roe on the lower end ($41 and $49, respectively) and Polish sturgeon caviar on the top rung ($183).
+Either way, it’s served on a two-tier porcelain tower with two-week-aged crème fraîche, chives, shallots, chopped eggs, and blinis.

-Kabinet’s signature fringe light fixtures remain intact, but for the revamp, the team has imported a large crystal chandelier from Ukraine, Otherwise, Montreal firm ADHOC Architectes has remade the space with tall archways reminiscent of Paris metro stations, and plenty of dramatic jewel-toned velvets, marble-topped tables, and bistro-esque mosaic tiling.
+Kabinet’s signature fringe light fixtures remain intact, but the team has imported a large crystal chandelier from Ukraine for the revamp.
+Otherwise, Montreal firm ADHOC Architectes has remade the space with tall archways reminiscent of Paris metro stations and plenty of dramatic jewel-toned velvets, marble-topped tables, and bistro-esque mosaic tiling.

 Kabinet is open Monday to Friday, from 4 p.m. to 3 a.m., and Saturday and Sunday, from 3 p.m. to 3 a.m. at 98 B Avenue Laurier Ouest.